angus-mackenzie/ASD-Notes/ASD04.md

 * Informal review process: each line of code is looked at by at least two people
 * Productivity is similar to that of two people working independently
 * Common ownership of code
-    * Individuals are not help responsible for problems with the code.
+    * Individuals are not help responsible for problems with the code
 * Collective responsibility for the system
     * Team has collective responsibility for resolving problems
 * Spreads knowledge across the team